Why the Florida Keys in December are a must-visit winter destination

 With that said, it’s not immediately obvious you’ve entered an island chain.
 Mangrove forests extend from the mainland right onto the Upper Keys, the northernmost islands in the chain, so you don’t initially get the sense of driving over water (but trust us, you are).

 Key Largo is the center of activity in the Upper Keys, and the main draw is John Pennekamp Coral Reef State Park.
 As parks go, this one is unique in that most of it is located underwater, although there are some nice mangrove boardwalk trails to enjoy.
 But the real attraction is one of the best-preserved coral reefs in the Lower 48 United States; this underwater wonderland can be accessed via snorkeling and SCUBA tours, or glass-bottom boat trips.
-Since winter is the driest time of year in the Keys, that (generally) means you’ll have better visibility underwater.
+One of the underwater park’s highlights is the Christ of the Abyss, a sunken statue of Jesus that attracts divers from all around the world.

 After wearing yourself out in the water, consider stopping into the Key Largo Conch House.
 This restaurant, housed in a restored mansion, serves innovative takes on fresh Florida cuisine, serving crab-stuffed mahi and a mean lobster bisque.
 There’s a wraparound porch for outdoor dining, which is available year-round – a luxury few places in the US can boast.